Where to Stay in the Dolomites Without a Car and How to Get Around for Hiking

 If you're planning Alta Via routes or multi-day rifugio-to-rifugio treks, you won't need hotels at all—you'll stay in mountain huts each night.
 And you still don't need a car to make it work.

-How Car-Free Hut-to-Hut Hiking Works:
+How Car-Free Hut-to-Hut Hiking Works

 Take buses to your trek starting point.
 For example, the Cortina Express runs directly from Venice Airport or Cortina to Lago di Braies, the classic starting point for Alta Via 1.
 Other buses serve trailheads throughout the range.